 The GSM Commander itself provides 2 signal inputs.
-The number of inputs can be expanded by the addition of Expansion modules, up to a maximum of 32 inputs.
+The number of inputs can be expanded by the addition of Expansion modules, up to a maximum of 32 inputs (depending on type).
 Each of these inputs have 4 terminals associated with them:

-- + Internal positive supply (14V)
+- Internal positive supply (14V)

 - +IN Positive input

 - -IN Negative input

 - Internal negative supply (Zero volts)